eliJaimes/AngularBootCampExercisePart4/NOTES.md

 - Let's reuse code where we can on ResumeFormComponent class

 - Note: we should reduce ResumeFormComponent template, we can achieve this by creating multiple small components that handle the UI.
 However when involving a form, this enhance involve several advance concepts outside the context of this course.

+## Add temporary save functionality

+- Lets create some functionality to reset the form
+- Lets create some functionality to load test data as developer helper functionality.
+We will remove this at some point.
+- Comment Validators.pattern from sentenceValidators and extendedSentenceValidators properties, you can enable with a better regex pattern when you needed